-Here’s a confession: I could never be vegan.
-Butter and ice cream are just far too alluring, and you’ll never see me writing home about nut-based cheese.
-But consuming fewer animal products is always a good thing and occasionally vegan desserts can be better than their dairy-based renditions.
+Veganism is a tough gig.
+Butter and ice cream are far too alluring, and you’ll never see anyone writing home about nut-based cheese.
+But consuming fewer animal products is absolutely a good thing and some vegan desserts can be better than their dairy-based counterparts.
 This cake is an example.
 It’s stark, rich, and hits all the notes of a traditional chocolate cake; you wouldn’t immediately guess that it’s vegan.
 Slather on a generous amount of fluffy mocha buttercream and you have a perfect November snack.
 Pairs well with an espresso or almond milk latte.

 Makes 1 13×9″ sheetcake